imdhanashekar/chat_overlay/readme.md

 ## YouTube Livechat Proxy

 The YouTube overlay requires a proxy server to communicate with YouTube's live chat API.
-You can set up your own proxy server using the code and instructions available in the [livestream-chat-overlay](https://github.com/ericknbe/livestream-chat-overlay) repository.
+You can set up your own proxy server using the code and instructions available in the [livestream-chat-overlay](https://github.com/ericknbe/livestream-chat-overlay) repository, or you can use the public proxy at `https://youtube-livechat-proxy.onrender.com/chat`.

 By default, the script expects the proxy to be at `localhost:3000/chat`, but you can change it using the `server` and `protocol` parameters.